Alifarkhondepey/EasyRabbitMQ/README.md

             }
         }

+## New Features

+We have added two sample projects to demonstrate the usage of this package:

+- **Producer Sample Project:** Demonstrates how to send messages using `EasyRabbitMQ.Net`.
+- **Consumer Sample Project:** Demonstrates how to consume messages using `EasyRabbitMQ.Net` with enhanced error handling.

+These projects provide a clear example of how to set up and use the `EasyRabbitMQ.Net` package for message production and consumption.
+You can find the complete implementation in the `ProducerApp` and `ConsumerApp` directories.

+## Enhanced Error Handling

+The package now includes enhanced error handling for the consumer to provide a better user experience.
+Detailed error information is logged, and optional requeueing can be performed for failed messages.

+For more information, please visit the [GitHub repository](https://github.com/Alifarkhondepey/EasyRabbitMQ).

-This `README.md` provides clear and comprehensive instructions for installing and using your `EasyRabbitMQ` package.
+This `README.md` provides clear and comprehensive instructions for installing and using your `EasyRabbitMQ.Net` package.